-Frame drums are found all across the world in countries such as Ireland, Asia and India to name just a few and consist of a minimalistic frame and drum skin.
+Frame drums are found all across the world in countries such as Ireland, Asia, and India to name just a few, and consist of a minimalistic frame and drum skin.

 Pandeiros are traditional Brazilian instruments and are made using a very shallow wooden shell and animal skin.
-They look rather similar to tambourines, with their cooper or steel cymbalettes placed around the outer shell.
+They look rather similar to tambourines, with their cooper or steel cymbals placed around the outer shell.

 These instruments range from around 8 inches – 12 inches in diameter and are used to accompany traditional, Capoeira marital dances.
 They work well with vocals and other instruments, thanks to their low pitch and subtle sound.

 The first models were in fact, small hand drums, with one or two layers of animal skin or intestine, stretched across a shallow shell.
-Interestingly, their design didn’t always include cymblettes, which contrasts with modern varieties that often use them to enhance rhythm sections of a song.
+Interestingly, their design didn’t always include cymbals, which contrasts with modern varieties that often use them to enhance rhythm sections of a song.

 Tambourines are very diverse instruments.
 For example, some don’t have any skin, so are played by hitting the ring against your hand or with a stick as part of a drum kit.
 Whereas others can have one or two rings of jingles, and skins that are tuneable or non-tunable.

-The Bodhran is an Irish frame drum, measuring between 12-24 inches in diameter and with a shell between 4-8 inches deep.
+The bodhran is an Irish frame drum, measuring between 12-24 inches in diameter and with a shell between 4-8 inches deep.

 The shell was traditionally made from wood, and the beater surface from goatskin, however, nowadays manufacturers often use plastic shells and artificial skins too.

-In a similar manner to the pandeiro, the bodhran only has a skin present on one side, to allow the drummer to control the dynamics of every hit.
+In a similar manner to the pandeiro, the bodhran only has skin present on one side, to allow the drummer to control the dynamics of every hit.
 To alter the drum’s sound, the musician can move their hand about inside the bodhran to control the pitch.